ShadowOne333/The-Legend-of-Zelda-Redux/ReadMe.md

 * Fix Y-scroll timing glitch when changing screens
 * Fix Q1-D1 door opening on its own if you enter-leave the dungeon
 * Fix alignment of the sword beam in multiple directions
+* Fix the Y-position of both the sword and sword beam graphics inside Dungeons (they're usually 2 pixels lower than they should)
 * Increment the initial bomb max. amount to 10 instead of 8
 * Increment the bomb upgrades by 10 instead of the original 4.
 First upgrade should give you 20 bombs, second will be 30.
 * Faster text printing